cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Configuration/utilities/suspend.md

    things like images, volume snapshots, or backups.
 The name of a resulted object is something like ```<object type>-<original object id>-<backup name>```.
-We need that because the result of VM snapshot, VM backup, and Volume backup is image.
-So we need some information in name for understand what id parent object for backup.
+We need that because the result of VM snapshot, VM backup, and Volume backup is an image, hence we need some information in the name to understand the id of the parent object for backup.
 * `Snapshot_incremental`: plugin use to separate type of resulted objects.
    If `Snapshot_incremental=True` - code will try to create snapshot of object,